mqzry/dotfiles/README.md

 * PATH element adjusted for macOS with /usr/local/bin in master
 * add list of brew packages to macOS branch
 * add gitconfig
+* TODO moving should go further back in history if it can not find a todo for yesterday

 ## Supports
 * git